Applelo/compotes/README.md

 There are some good libraries like [React Aria](https://react-spectrum.adobe.com/react-aria/react-aria-components.html) but it's made to work on one framework and I work on different tech like Wordpress, Symfony or VueJS.

 > This library provides only the compotes and it's up to you to make a tart.

+## AI Usage

+This project uses AI to improve and keep the documentation up to date.
+It also helps me writing the connection between core components to VueJS.

 ## 👨‍💼 License